astralfrontier/peppermile.org/src/grand-adventure.md

   Your charisma, persuasiveness, and inspiration.
   **Recharge**: Befriend someone or tell a fascinating story, regardless of its truthfulness.

+The Princess is inspired by the Dungeon World playbook of the same name.
+It's here to show that you can run a totally non-combat character who is as mechanically effective as anyone else.
+If you need examples of the Princess in play, watch "Nausicaa of the Valley of the Wind" and watch how few times she actually pulls a trigger.
+{.directors-cut}

 **Ranger**

 A tracker, woodsman, and practical naturalist.